yang991178/fluent-reader/README.md

 ### Mobile App

-The mobile version of this app, which only supports syncing with RSS services, [can be found here](https://github.com/yang991178/fluent-reader-lite).
+The repo of the mobile version of this app [can be found here](https://github.com/yang991178/fluent-reader-lite).

 ## Features